Jira tracker · Side-by-side review

 - You don't want to ask a Jira admin to install a plugin before you can start tracking

-- Your team already has too many Atlassian apps and you need something lightweight
+- Your team already has too many Atlassian apps and needs something lightweight

 - Your team requires manager approval workflows before timesheets are final